mitaka/perl-libs/README.md

 perl-libs
 =========

-Various ulitiles commonly used in perl scripts
+Various ulitiles commonly used in perl scripts.

+WARNING: Work in progress.